View Selection for 3D Captioning via Diffusion Ranking: Introduction

 \section{Introduction}

 Recent advancements in generative models have shown remarkable performance in both image~\cite{saharia2022photorealistic, betker2023improving} and video~\cite{videoworldsimulators2024} domains, driven by the availability of extensive captioned datasets.
 Despite these successes, extending generative modeling to 3D domains has been challenging due to the scarcity of high-quality 3D-text pairs.
 This gap has been partially bridged by Cap3D~\cite{luo2023scalable}, which generates captions for 3D objects by rendering them into 2D images and employing image-based captioning models, further refined by Large Language Models (LLMs) to synthesize captions.
-Cap3D has contributed 660k captions for the Objaverse dataset~\cite{deitke2022objaverse}, facilitating developments in Text-to-3D methods~\cite{yariv2023mosaic, li2023instant3d}, Image-to-3D methods~\cite{xu2023dmv3d, zhao2023efficientdreamer}, robotic simulator~\cite{wang2023robogen} and learning~\cite{qi2024shapellm}, and the pre-training of 3D LLMs~\cite{xu2023pointllm, zhou2023regionblip, panagopoulou2023x}.
+Cap3D has contributed 660k captions for the Objaverse dataset~\cite{deitke2022objaverse}, facilitating developments in Text-to-3D~\cite{yariv2023mosaic, li2023instant3d}, Image-to-3D~\cite{xu2023dmv3d, zhao2023efficientdreamer}, robot simulator~\cite{wang2023robogen} and learning~\cite{qi2024shapellm}, and the pre-training of 3D LLMs~\cite{xu2023pointllm, zhou2023regionblip, panagopoulou2023x}.

-Despite the utility of Cap3D, our analysis reveals that a significant portion of Cap3D captions includes inaccurate and hallucinated information, potentially compromising model training~\cite{tang2023volumediffusion}.
-Upon inspection, we found that the key is the rendered view: as Cap3D adheres to the Objaverse's default orientation for 3D objects, it positions the rendering cameras horizontally based on heuristic hyperparameters.
-Some of the renderings are hard to distinguish even for humans, which cannot be handled by the existing captioning models~\cite{li2023blip}.
-Consequently, when these challenging views are included, even advanced captioning models like GPT4-Vision~\cite{achiam2023gpt} may generate erroneous information, as illustrated in the second and fourth rows of Figure~\ref{fig:teaser}.
+Despite the utility of Cap3D, our analysis reveals that a significant portion of Cap3D captions contain inaccurate or hallucinated details, potentially compromising model training~\cite{tang2023volumediffusion}.
+Upon inspection, we identified one of the root causes as \emph{accidental views} -- special camera positions where coincidental feature alignments make the projection uninformative or misleading for recognition.
+Examples include the first ``baseball" image, which actually depicts a green creature, and the third ``cube" image, which is in fact an indoor design, both shown in Figure~\ref{fig:teaser}.
+Because Cap3D inherits Objaverse’s default object orientation, its cameras sit on a fixed horizontal ring, a heuristic that inevitably samples such accidental views.
+These accidental renderings are hard even for humans, and current captioners~\cite{li2023blip} struggle to describe them faithfully.
+Consequently, when these challenging views are included, even advanced captioning models like GPT4-Vision~\cite{achiam2023gpt} may generate erroneous information, as illustrated in Figure~\ref{fig:teaser}.